julian1/reactor/README.md

 ### REACTOR/DEMUX

-  A micro reactor/demultiplexor event framework for linux in C
+  An event reactor/demultiplexor micro-framework for Linux in C

 #### FEATURES

-  - event demux for timers, sockets, stdin/stdout, serial, signals
+  - event demux for timers, signals, sockets, stdin/stdout, serial etc
-  - support for a user created context to be passed to the callback handler
+  - supports a user context to be passed to the callback handler
-  - sensible/synchronous handling of interupts
+  - synchronous handling of signal interupts
+  - specify timeout for any io action
-  - clean cancel/terminate semantics to allow easy/custom resource cleanup
+  - clean cancel/terminate semantics and to enable easy resource cleanup
+  - no attempt to abstract/hide ioctl()-like functionality

 #### NOTES